 Countdown to Ithaca Issue #1

 Student Org Spotlight: Students of Color Coalition

 SOCC, a Center for IDEAS initiative, strives to create unity and solidarity among people of color (POC) in the greater campus community.
 There are many race-based student orgs on campus and SOCC encourages collaboration and communication among all of them.
 SOCC works with partner orgs to create events, workshops, town halls, and other meetings.
 Check out the SOCC newsletter for information and resources, or reach out via email or social media to connect with SOCC or a partner race-based org.

 IC Tradition: Visit the Ithaca Farmers Market!

-Join the Academic Advising Center for a Student Success Workshop!
-Plan for your time at IC by learning how to satisfy your degree requirements, fit in study abroad, and/or add a second major or minor.
+Join the Academic Advising Center for an Academic Advising Center Student Success Workshop!
+This is a great opportunity to get a jump start on your four-year plan!
+Learn how to plan for your time at IC by understanding how to satisfy your degree requirements, fit in study abroad, or plan for another major or minor.
 Learn the tools that will help you plan your academic career!